 Name the new CI type, add an optional description, select Enabled, and then click Next.
 SWSD creates the new CI type and adds it to the bottom of the list.

 Edit an Existing CI Type

-Hover over the CI type and click the blue pencil icon.
+Hover over the CI type and click Edit .
 In the open CI type, any fields with a grey background are out-of-the-box and cannot be altered.
-Custom fields that you have created have a white background and can be modified to meet your needs.
+Custom fields that you created contain a white background and can be modified to meet your needs.

 You can then:

 Edit the name and description of your CI type